SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

   has a history.
 - Images can be passed by value or reference.
 When passed by value, they are base64-encoded.
 - Existing standards are used whenever possible.
 - This interface is complementary to the data access interface.
+The data access interface is used to query the persons and uses the reference identity to return attributes.

 See :ref:`annex-interface-pr` for the technical details of this interface.

 Services
 """"""""

-.. py:function:: queryPersons(attributes, options)
-    :noindex:

-    Query a person using attributes.

-    **Authorization**: :todo:`To be defined`

-    :param list(str) attributes: the attributes (name and value) to use for the search
-    :param dict options: the processing options.
-Supported options are ``transactionID`` and ``maxNb``.
-    :return: a status indicating success or error and in case of success the list of persons matching the criteria.

 .. py:function:: insertPerson(personID, personData, options)
     :noindex: